lambdaisland/gaiwan_co/README.md

 # and watch the `src` and `resources` directory
 # and rebuild the site on any modifications
 ```

+If you don't have `bb` installed, our wrapper script will automatically install babashka in the local project directory.

 Open up another terminal window and run